We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Overall, users describe LetsGetChecked as affordable and convenient, with the added perk of a free consultation with a nurse who has reviewed your results.

 One user states, “The test is so easy to do by yourself and the results are returned efficiently.
 LetsGetChecked is helping to drive easier access to better health solutions.”

 Another user described it as the “perfect alternative” for putting their health first when they didn’t have time to visit the clinic.

-However, one user on the Google Play app said they never received an itemized receipt for services for reimbursement and had to pay out of pocket.
-Another user stated they never received their test kit.
-Several other users reported similar delays in shipping, whether for test kits or results.
+However, one user on Google Play says they never received an itemized receipt with services for reimbursement and had to pay out of pocket.
+Another user states they never received their test kit.
+Several other users report similar delays in shipping, whether for test kits or results.